codingvedant/hacking_of_c_programming/readme.md

 **Note:** Requires 32-bit compilation support (`gcc-multilib` package) and GDB with pwndbg. ⚠️ **Security Warning:** This assignment demonstrates advanced GOT hijacking techniques. **MUST** be run in an isolated VM environment.
 Requires ASLR to be disabled and RELRO disabled (`-Wl,-z,norelro`) for demonstration.
 See assignment README for setup instructions.

+### Homework 09: Format String Vulnerability Exploitation - Privilege Escalation via Return Address Overwrite

+Demonstrates the exploitation of a format string vulnerability to achieve arbitrary code execution and privilege escalation in a SUID binary.
+The exploit leverages uncontrolled format string specifiers in the printf() function to overwrite the return address on the stack, redirecting program flow to a malicious target function that spawns a root shell.
+Includes stack layout analysis using GDB, precise calculation of memory addresses, format string payload construction, and successful demonstration of control flow hijacking.
+Shows how the %n format specifier enables arbitrary memory writes to bypass standard compiler protections.

+**Location:** `assignments/hw09_format_string_exploitation/`

+**Note:** Requires 32-bit compilation support (`gcc-multilib` package). ⚠️ **CRITICAL WARNING:** This assignment demonstrates privilege escalation techniques via format string exploitation. **MUST** be run in an isolated VM environment.
+Requires SUID root privileges and ASLR disabled for demonstration.
+See assignment README for setup instructions.

 ## Requirements

 - GCC compiler